SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 18 August, 2024
+### 📅 Monday, 19 August, 2024
 ------
 ### Events
 ------
-Sure, here are some notable events in the USA that have taken place on August 18th:

-- **1920: Women's Suffrage Movement**
-  - The 19th Amendment to the United States Constitution was ratified on August 18, 1920, granting women the right to vote.
-This was a significant milestone in the women's suffrage movement.

-- **1958: Vladimir Nabokov's "Lolita" Published**
+- **World Humanitarian Day**
+  - Date: August 19
+  - Description: Recognized internationally, World Humanitarian Day honors humanitarian workers who have lost their lives or been injured in the course of their work.
+It also highlights the ongoing global humanitarian work and its importance.

+- **National Aviation Day**
-  - On August 18, 1958,
+  - Date: August 19
+  - Description: Established by Franklin D. Roosevelt in 1939, National Aviation Day celebrates the development of aviation in the United States.
+The
 ### Positive Qoute
 ------
-"Believe in yourself 🌟, chase your dreams 🚀, and shine bright like the sun ☀️!"
+"Embrace the journey, 🌟 believe in yourself, and let your light shine bright! ✨🚀🌈"